solana-foundation/solana-improvement-documents/proposals/0165-async-vote-execution.md

 To make sure vote transactions can be executed independently, we need to isolate its dependencies.

-#### Remove clock program's dependency on votes
+#### Remove clock program's dependency on votes (postponed)

-Introduce new transaction `ClockBump` to remove current clock program's dependency on votes.
+The eventual goal is to introduce new transaction `ClockBump` to remove current clock program's dependency on votes.

 The transaction `ClockBump` is sent by a leader with at least 0.5% stake every 12 slots to correct the clock drift.
 A small script can be used to refund well-behaving leaders the cost of the transactions.

+But currently we will keep the clock calculation as is, since the clock sysvar uses the vote-state of the parent block to calculate average timestamp, and we have restrictions that the UED transactions in a block cannot start execution until the VED transactions in its ancestors have finished.
+So we can currently leave clock sysvar calculation as is.

 #### Split vote accounts into two accounts in VED and UED respectively